Deep Joint Source Channel Coding for Privacy-Aware End-to-End Image Transmission: Introduction

 \subsection{Our Contributions}

-We propose a Deep-JSCC-based solution for secure E2E wireless image transmission against \emph{multiple eavesdroppers}.
-By employing Deep-JSCC pipeline, idealistic assumptions of perfectly known and i.i.d. source and channel distributions are dropped, and the proposed scheme assumes unknown source and channel statistics.
+We propose a DeepJSCC-based solution for secure E2E wireless image transmission against \emph{multiple eavesdroppers}.
+By employing DeepJSCC pipeline, idealistic assumptions of perfectly known and i.i.d. source and channel distributions are dropped, and the proposed scheme assumes unknown source and channel statistics.
 Generalizing the ideas of privacy funnel and wiretap coding, the goal is to transmit images with minimum distortion, while simultaneously preventing eavesdroppers from inferring private image attributes, taking into account the perceptual quality metrics for image transmission and reconstruction.
-We consider both eavesdropping strategies, i.e., the {colluding} setup, in which the eavesdroppers cooperate with each other to extract sensitive/private part of images, and, the {non-colluding} setup, where the eavesdroppers act alone.
+We consider both eavesdropping strategies, i.e., the {colluding} setup, in which the eavesdroppers cooperate with each other to extract sensitive/private parts of images, and, the {non-colluding} setup, where the eavesdroppers act alone.
 We also study both cases of eavesdroppers being interested in a common secret, and the case in which every eavesdropper is interested in a different secret.
 Notably, previous works \cite{AE-Deniz} and \cite{Ecenaz-icassp} only considered a single eavesdropper with a single-antenna transmitter and multiple parallel channels, respectively.
-In addition, both \cite{AE-Deniz} and \cite{Ecenaz-icassp} are limited to static channels.
-While we assume two well-established time-varying wireless channel models.
+In addition, both \cite{AE-Deniz} and \cite{Ecenaz-icassp} are limited to static channels, while we assume two well-established time-varying wireless channel models.
 That is, our proposed scheme is trained over complex-valued Rayleigh fading channels, and tested over Nakagami-$m$ and AWGN channels in addition to Rayleigh-fading.
-Our proposed approach restrains adversarially-trained eavesdropping nodes from intercepting private information, in a way that they cannot correctly infer certain sensitive attributes.
+Our proposed scheme prevents adversarially-trained eavesdroppers from accurately inferring sensitive attributes of the transmitted images.
 Moreover, (different from \cite{Besser-FFNN,Eduard-AE}) no additional redundant bits are required to be added to the source image.
-Different from \cite{DeepJSCC-App, SecSemCom-arxiv}, our scheme does not require any additional module to be added to the normal data pipeline of Deep-JSCC.
-Instead, we modify the loss function to come up with a secure and \emph{privacy-aware} training and inference strategy for the communication entities, taking the information leakage and perceptual quality of images into account.
+Unlike the methods in \cite{DeepJSCC-App, SecSemCom-arxiv}, our scheme integrates seamlessly into the standard DeepJSCC pipeline without requiring additional processing modules.
+Instead, we modify the loss function to come up with a \emph{privacy-aware} training and inference strategy for the communication entities, taking the information leakage and perceptual quality of images into account.